 You can search online for easy home maintenance tips, and you will likely be bombarded with results which all seem to tell you the same things most homeowners already know: change your air filters regularly, check your smoke and carbon monoxide detectors, make sure that you have an emergency kit somewhere in your home that is stocked full of bandages, medications and other necessities.

-However, Pivotal Home Solutions would like to provide you with a list of six easy home maintenance tips that you may not have thought about before.
+However, Oncourse Home Solutions would like to provide you with a list of six easy home maintenance tips that you may not have thought about before.

 - Check your garage door opener.
 Many people don’t test their garage door opener regularly to see if it’s actually working like it should in case of an emergency.
 Place an obstruction beneath the garage door.
 You could try this by using a basketball or cardboard box.
 Next, try closing the door.
 If the garage door goes back up once it reaches the obstruction, it is working normally.
 If not, have it looked at to prevent an accident in the future.